Why Horses?

 Eating disorders

-Melissa received her Bachelor of Social Work from Youngstown State University after completing her Associate’s in Human and Social Services from Stark State College.
-Melissa specializes in equine-assisted psychotherapy, which pairs her love for horses with her desire to assist individuals achieve their goals.
-Melissa loves seeing the relationship that individuals can experience while working with horses and utilizing their strengths.
-Melissa began riding horses at ten years old and enjoys jumping and trail riding.
-Melissa is married to her husband Ryan and enjoys traveling, camping, and experiencing nature.
+Melissa has her master's degree in social work from Ohio University.
+She obtained her Bachelor of Social Work from Youngstown State University and her Associate in Human and Social Services from Stark State College.
+Melissa is Dually Certified as both a Practitioner and an Equine Professional through Natural Lifemanship.
+Since 2017, Melissa has specialized in equine-assisted psychotherapy, pairing her love for horses with her desire to assist individuals and families make progress toward their goals.
+Melissa loves seeing the relationships that can develop while working with horses and utilizing clients' strengths to help them find improved connection with themselves, others, and the world around them.
+Melissa began riding horses at ten years old and enjoys jumping and trail riding as well as spending any time possible with her equine friends.
+Melissa is married to her husband Ryan and enjoys spending time with her pets, playing board games, reading, traveling, camping, and experiencing nature.

 Deanna graduated from Malone University with her Bachelor's Degree in Social Work.
 She previously worked in CCHO's residential program for 3 1/2 years and is excited to work with OHS as an equine therapist.
 She has been riding and working with horses for most of her life and started showing horses in her early twenties.
 She enjoys going for a nice trail ride in the fall or spring and soaking in all the marvels of nature.
 In her professional career, she loves the connections people can make with animals and her passion is helping them understand how they can use that connection to develop better connections and relationships with other people.
 Deanna is married to her wonderful husband Jacob and together they have a cat named Ranger and a dog named Astrid, a licensed therapy dog who loves making people happy and getting belly rubs.